markbrown4/server-sent-events-demo/README.md

 - The client initiates an http request to `/sse` via `EventSource`
 - The server sends `{ message: 'Gotcha '}` when a connection is established.
 - The server keeps an array of all connected `clients`.
-- Every three seconds the server broadcasts `{ message: 'Hello hello' }` to all connections.
+- Every three seconds the server broadcasts `{ message: 'Hello hello!' }` to all connections.
 - All messages sent and received and connections are logged on the client and server.
 - Connections can be closed by hitting the Close button or closing the window.